Camera coverage

 Camera coverage, or coverage, is the amount and kind of footage shot used to capture a scene in filmmaking and video production.
 The film editor uses coverage in post-production to assemble the final cut.

 Coverage in cinematography

 The coverage technique involves shooting from more positions than will be used in the final film, allowing the director to choose shots during the editing process.
 This avoids the need to bring back cast and crew for later pickups and reshoots if the director is unsatisfied with the results from the camera positions that were originally planned.
-Even meticulously preplanned, storyboarded, and rehearsed films may find a need for coverage.
+Even meticulously planned, storyboarded, and rehearsed films may find a need for coverage.
 Coverage also allows the editor to take control of a performance, adjusting the timing so that the audience's needs (rather than those of the director or actor) are met.

 There are generally four types of cinematography: